tofu-tf/tofu/docs/internal/kind-enumeration.md

 ```

 `*` corresponds to `Leaf` and `k1 -> k2` corresponds to `Branch(k1, k2)`
-For those trees we defined rank as following:
+For such trees we define rank as following:

 ```scala mdoc
 lazy val rank: Bin => Int = {